koteProgrammist/koTeProgrammist/README.md

 I'm just little C# coder 💻🐧.
 Make games 🎮 on Unity and make my OS.

-Also I'm a sound engineer 🔊 and light operator 💡.
+Also I'm a sound engineer 🔊.